Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 After seeing Düsseldorf on my first trip to Germany, I must say that Cologne was a far better place to visit.

-But Cologne is not a destination you want to return to time and time again.
+But Cologne is not a destination you want to return to time and again.
 I hope this guide helped you learn more about going to Cologne.